TomTris/42-Minishell/README.md

 In this Minishell, there are several things that i didn't implement.

 >| , <>,    2>file.txt or unset with options.
-It should be a case in mandatory, but.....
-Yeah.
-I don't implement them.
+They are not worth to do in this minishell, so i don't implemment them.
+But, many many many many many many other owesome things i implemented!

 It works as a Bash 5.2.
 Really mimic, really similar.
 TRy anything that you can figure out.
 Syntax, ambigious, redirections.